Pmk2021/Colab_Compete/README.md

 ## Instructions
 Open Continuous_Control.ipyb
 To train the code, set the variable num_episodes in cell 7 to how long you want the agent to train.
-It took ~300 episodes to reach a mean score of 40 over 100 episodes.
-Then run the whole notebook.
-Once its finished training, it should save its weights and graph the agent's learning curve.

-To just see the trained agent playing import the packages with the first 6 cells, then run the last cell.
-It will create a new Agent, load the trained weight, and have the trained agent play through a whole episode.